nadavperetz/python_newtork/README.md

-ENGLISH:
 This project is only for academical purpose.